-- decide on the appropriate action to be taken to resolve the complaint; - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.

-The Chair of the Committee will provide the complainant and the school with a full explanation of their decision and the reason(s) for it, in writing, within 5 school days.

-The letter to the complainant will include details of how to contact the Education & Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by the school.

-The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the school will take to resolve the complaint.

-The Panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the headteacher.

-A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.
+- decide on the appropriate action to be taken to resolve the complaint; - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future. - 16.23 The Chair of the Committee will provide the complainant and the school with a full explanation of their decision and the reason(s) for it, in writing, within 5 school days. - 16.24 The letter to the complainant will include details of how to contact the Education & Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by the school. - 16.25 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
+Where appropriate, it will include details of actions the school will take to resolve the complaint. - 16.26 The Panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
+Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher. - 16.27 A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing, along with what actions have been taken, regardless of the decision. - 16.28 All correspondence statements and records relating to individual complaints will be kept confidential, except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.

-Complaints escalated to/about the Trust, CEO or Trustee
+17. Complaints escalated to/about the Trust, CEO or Trustee

-If a complaint is escalated to Transform Trust "the Trust" or if a complainant wishes to complain directly about the Trust, then the complaint should be sent to the CEO to be investigated.

-The CEO will write to the complainant acknowledging the complaint within 5 school days of the date that the written request was received.
-The acknowledgement will confirm that the complaint will now be investigated under Stage 2 of this complaints procedures and will confirm the date for providing a response to the complainant.

-Following the investigation, the CEO will write to the complainant confirming the outcome within 20 school days of the date that the letter was received.
-If this time limit cannot be met, the CEO will write to the complainant within 10 school days of the date that the letter was received, explaining the reason for the delay and providing a revised date.

-If the complaint concerns the CEO or a Trustee, the complaint should be investigated by the Chair of the Trust Board.
+- 17.1 If a complaint is escalated to Transform Trust "the Trust" or if a complainant wishes to complain directly about the Trust, then the complaint should be sent to the CEO to be investigated. - 17.2 The CEO will write to the complainant acknowledging the complaint within 5 school days of the date that the written request was received.
+The acknowledgement will confirm that the complaint will now be investigated under Stage 2 of this complaints procedures and will confirm the date for providing a response to the complainant. - 17.3 Following the investigation, the CEO will write to the complainant confirming the outcome within 20 school days of the date that the letter was received.
+If this time limit cannot be met, the CEO will write to the complainant within 10 school days of the date that the letter was received, explaining the reason for the delay and providing a revised date. - 17.4 If the complaint concerns the CEO or a Trustee, the complaint should be investigated by the Chair of the Trust Board.
 If a formal complaint form is received about the Chair, the complaint will be referred to the Vice Chair for investigation.